njukenanli/SWE-agent-RL/README.md

 directories, trajectory upload, and ACK handshake.

 `--context-parallel` controls how many GPUs share each long agent trajectory and defaults to `1`.
-On an 8-GPU H100 machine, `--context-parallel 2` produces four data-parallel groups and splits each trajectory across two GPUs.
-If CUDA OOM, try to increase this value.
+On an 8-GPU H100 machine, set `--context-parallel 4`, which produces 2 data-parallel groups and splits each trajectory across 4 GPUs.
+If CUDA OOM, try to increase this value from 1 to 2, then to 4 and finally to 8.
+For B300 which has large enough memory, simply use `--context-parallel 1`.